M-watermelon/Astro-Blog/src/pages/posts/biology.md

 ## Currently working on:

 ### Principles of Clinical Pharmacology (*11/22/24*)
 I recently registered for this online course hosted by the NIH.
-I have access to it until August of 2025, and that's fine, becaues I'll be a lot busier after that date.
+I have access to it until August of 2025, and that's fine, because I'll be a lot busier after that date.
 I think I have lots to do for the next 8 months!
 [Check it out!](https://ocreco.od.nih.gov/courses/principles-clinical-pharmacology.html)

 ## Past projects
 Here are some things that I either did in the past, or am planning on eventually reaching back to:

       - HarvardX Principles of Biochemistry

 ## Cool online resources